HackRVA/badge2024/BADGE-APP-HOWTO.md

 	void FbLine(unsigned char x1, unsigned char y1, unsigned char x2, unsigned char y2);
 		draws a line from (x1, y1) to (x2, y2)

+	void FbClippedLine(unsigned short x1, unsigned short y1, unsigned short x2, unsigned short y2);
+		draws a line from (x1, y1) to (x2, y2), clipped to the screen dimensions.
+At least one of (x1, y1), (x2, y2) must be on screen.
+This function does a per-pixel test, so is slightly slower than FbLine().

 	void FbHorizontalLine(unsigned char x1, unsigned char y1, unsigned char x2, unsigned char y2);
 		draws a line from (x1, y1) to (x2, y1) (y2 is unused)  Faster than FbLine().